alvaroalea/QL_GoldCard/README.md

 Two folder
 * Original - The design as similar as posible to the Miracles design.
-* Alea - new design with new componentes.
+* Alea - new design with new footprints.

 ## The GoldCard Board